Sreenath-Selvaraj/Sreenath-Selvaraj/Readme.md

-# 👋 Hi, I'm Sreenath Selvaraj
+# 👋 Hi, I'm Sreenath

-I'm a Senior Software Engineer with 6.5+ years of experience building resilient and scalable backend systems for B2B and SaaS platforms.
+I'm a Senior Software Engineer with 8+ years of experience building resilient and scalable backend systems for B2B and SaaS platforms.

+- 🛠️ Currently working at **Nike**, leading development for connected products in SCPT.
-- 🛠️ Currently working at **Zetwerk**, leading backend development for fintech modules like ledgering, payments, and tax automation.
+- 🛠️ Previously at **Zetwerk**, leading backend development for fintech modules like ledgering, payments, and tax automation.
 - 📈 Previously at **Odessa**, building enterprise-grade SaaS features and financial integrations using Node.js, React, and SQL Server.
 - 🧠 Passionate about **system design**, **domain-driven architecture**, and solving real-world data consistency and concurrency problems.
 - 🔍 Strong believer in clean code, TDD, and observability-first development.